eobrain/funcgo/README.md

 Go rules? true
 ```

-One constraint on `const` expression is that, except for at the to
+One constraint on `:=` definitions is that, except for at the top
 level, they have to be at the beginning of a curly-brace block.
 So
 above we had to add an extra level of curlies to allow `Truth` to be
 defined at the bottom of the function.